Karla Mosley

 Karla Cheatham Mosley (born August 27, 1981) is an American actress and singer.
 She starred on the Emmy-nominated children's show Hi-5; she has starred in numerous plays and also had minor roles in several other TV shows and films.
 She regularly appeared as Christina Moore Boudreau in the soap opera Guiding Light and as Maya Avant in The Bold and the Beautiful.
-As of 2025, she stars as Dani Dupree on Beyond the Gates.
+As of 2025, she stars as Dani Dupree on Beyond the Gates, receiving a Daytime Emmy Award nomination for Outstanding Lead Actress in a Drama Series in 2026.

 Early years

 Karla Cheatham Mosley was born and raised in Westchester County, New York.
 She graduated from New York University's Tisch School of the Arts, and went on to study in France at the Roy Hart Vocal Institute.

 At a young age, Mosley performed in Sugar Beats, a children's rock group created by Sherry Goffin Kondor, daughter of singer/writer, Carole King.

 Career

 Hi-5 (2003–2006)

 In 2003, while still in college, Mosley joined the American counterpart of the Australian children's TV show Hi-5, where she became the youngest member of the group.
 Her segment was called "Body Move", where she led viewers in stretching, exercising and funny dancing.
 She was usually the transitional member of the group, performing her skits in between other cast members' acts.
 She also provided the voice of Chatterbox on the show.
 In 2006, Mosley left the cast in order to pursue other interests.